SuPaRuC/MeteoCity/README.md

   ```
   npm install
   ```
+- Start `MongoDB`:
-- Start `MongoDB` $\to$ refer to MongoDB documentation on how to start mongoDB for your system ( [documentation](https://www.mongodb.com/docs/manual/administration/install-community/) )
+  >Refer to MongoDB documentation on how to start mongoDB for your system ( [documentation](https://www.mongodb.com/docs/manual/administration/install-community/) )
 - Start `npm`
   ```
   npm start